Sosuke115/CLDC/README.md

 # CLDC (Cross-Lingual Document Crassification)

-CLDC is a task for reviewing crosslingual word embedding .
+CLDC is a task for evaluating crosslingual word embedding .